NCI-CCR-BTEP/introduction_to_jupyter_notebook_2021129/README.md

 ## Sharing Jupyter Notebook with collaborators and other researchers
 * Github (static)
 * Binder (others can actually run the codes; https://mybinder.org/)

+## Files in this repository
+* Requirements.txt
+  - Contains required packages for the Python portion of the demo Jupyter Notebook.
+  - When loading the demo Jupyter Notebook to Binder, this file is needed so that the appropriate packages will be installed